 Teacher education and orientation must include these significant components towards social skill development which will enable teachers to practice constructivist learning approach efficiently.
-On the above arguments, it is therefore considered appropriate to carry out a study on VAL' in pre service teacher education settings.
+On the above arguments, it is therefore considered appropriate to carry out a study on 'VAL' in pre service teacher education settings.

-6.3 Research Questions
+3.0 Research Questions

-In summary, this piece of work has addressed itself to answer the following major questions in Indian context
+This piece of work has addressed itself to answer the following major questions in Indian context

-- ➢ How social skilled behaviors develop during problem-based learning? - > How does sharing of knowledge occur to create learning environment? - How do teacher trainees use the constructivist components like sharing, socialization during PBL strategy? - ➢ How far is 'VAL' effective for successful class-room learning? - ➤ How do teacher trainees perceive PBL?
+- ➤ How social skill behaviors develop during problem-based learning? - ➤ How does sharing of knowledge occur to create learning environment? - ➤ How do teacher trainees use the constructivist components like sharing, socialization during PBL strategy? - ➤ How far is 'VAL' effective for successful class-room learning? - ➤ How do teacher trainees perceive PBL?